chsasank/chsasank.github.io/_drafts/nvidia-arm-sale.md

 * In your office.
 When you write a mail, have you received suggestions from gmail about your next sentence or phrase - as if [Google knows](https://www.techspot.com/news/74533-new-ai-powered-gmail-feature-can-write-emails.html) what you're about to type.
 * In your hospital.
 If you end up having a stroke, your brain [might be saved](https://info.vrad.com/hubfs/CaseStudy_AI_GreaterRegional_1119%20(002).pdf?__hstc=&__hssc=&hsCtaTracking=e9be34c0-46d3-45e1-90d8-b8153c20804e%7C7abcaae7-6366-4ff0-ad77-834471104fe7) by AI's brain (!) without you ever knowing.
 AI is enabling faster treatment for strokes and better management of [diseases](https://arxiv.org/abs/2006.05509) and [even pandemics](https://www.technologyreview.com/2020/04/23/1000410/ai-triage-covid-19-patients-health-care/).

 These advances are a result of hard work of some of the brightest minds of the world.
-Alan Turing, the patron saint for computers, wrote a [seminal paper](https://en.wikipedia.org/wiki/Computing_Machinery_and_Intelligence) on AI in 1950 even before transistors were invented and computers were a thing.
+Alan Turing, the patron saint for computers, wrote a [seminal paper](https://en.wikipedia.org/wiki/Computing_Machinery_and_Intelligence) on AI in 1950 even before transistor based computers were a thing.
 Many preeminent computer scientists worked on AI as evidenced by [Turing Awards](https://en.wikipedia.org/wiki/Turing_Award) for them.
 More recently, two Canadian and a French researchers led the deep learning revolution which enabled all the above innovations.

 These advances in computer science were not gradual - [science doesn't work that way]((https://www.lri.fr/~mbl/Stanford/CS477/papers/Kuhn-SSR-2ndEd.pdf)).
 Science instead works in cycles of revolutions and setbacks<span id="hype" class="margin-toggle sidenote-number"></span>.
 <span class="sidenote">